 Most newer refrigerators have a small plumbing line that feeds the ice maker and cold water dispenser.
-To keep that water and ice pure, there is a replaceable water filter that should be changed regularly.
+To keep the water and ice tasting pure, there is a replaceable water filter that should be changed regularly.
 How often you need to change the filter depends on the quality of your water supply and how much you use the water and ice dispensers.
-Most manufacturers recommend changing the filters every six months, but some people will need to change it more often, while those lucky enough to live in regions with pristine water may find that once a year is sufficient.
+Most manufacturers recommend changing the filters every six months.
+In any case, if you feel that your water or ice does not taste as pure as it should, replacing the filter will likely solve the problem.

 Changing a refrigerator water filter is a quick and easy job.
-The best part about most of the refrigerator water filters used today is that once you unscrew the filter, it shuts off the water supply automatically—you don't need to worry about finding a shutoff valve to turn off the water supply to the fridge.
+The best part about most of the refrigerator water filters used today is that once you unscrew the filter, it shuts off the water supply automatically.
+This means you don't need to worry about finding a shutoff valve to turn off the water supply to the fridge.

 Unless you know the brand and the precise model of your refrigerator, it is often easier to just take the filter to the local hardware or home improvement store to find a suitable replacement filter.
 You can also buy filters online and usually can save money by buying them in packs of two or three filters.

-As with all carbon-based filters, you should run and discard a gallon or two from the water dispenser, collecting the water in a pitcher.
+To flush a new filter, run a gallon or two from the water dispenser, collecting the water in a pitcher.
 Discard the water or use it to water your plants.
-If you only have an ice maker in the refrigerator, then you will have to throw away the first few batches of ice.
+If you only have an ice maker in the refrigerator, you may have to throw away the first few batches of ice if they are discolored.